1jour1vin

 Mouth

-The wine is remarkably balanced on the palate, with tremendous energy, refreshing fruit and a smooth tannic structure.
+The wine has remarkable balance on the palate, tremendous energy, refreshing fruit, and a smooth tannic structure.

 Serve